DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 # **Traffic Sign Recognition**

+ In this project, I used deep neural networks and convolutional neural networks to classify traffic signs.
+Specifically, you'll train a model to classify German traffic signs.

 The goals/steps of this project are the following:
 * Load the data set of German traffic signs
 * Explore, summarize and visualize the data set